WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 Then, no matter what we do, anti-social and dangerous people will always exist and we need to deal with it.
 Locking them up in prison is a safe and easy solution, ideally allowing them to work and contribute to society somehow.
 That's mainly why we had prisons for so long and why we'll still have them.

 Reinsertion could be improved by trying to reintegrate criminals in society, at least the less dangerous, more receptive or youngest of them.
-That could be done by turning prison sentences for smaller crimes to a punishment that allows to rebound like house arrest with forced classes or something.
+That could be done by turning prison sentences for smaller crimes to a punishment that allows a rebound like house arrest with forced classes or something.

-We could also have specialized facilities, like lighter prisons focusing on "social reeducation", the idea being to avoid creating criminal networks by mixing small thieves with cartel drug dealers and with hopefully with a healthier environment than your average prison prison.
+We could also have specialized facilities, like lighter prisons focusing on "social reeducation", the idea being to avoid creating criminal networks by mixing small thieves with cartel drug dealers and hopefully with a healthier environment than your average prison prison.

-Finally, giving second chances to ex-prisoners because shunning them won't help them reintegrating society.
+Finally, giving second chances to ex-prisoners because shunning them won't help them reintegrate society.
 Without being naive, violent people or sex criminals should be monitored and kept away from whatever they could be tempted to do again.

 ## <ins>Conclusion</ins>